ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

    }
    ```

-7. **Try it** - NTs clone a sample repo with different data types and functions
-    * To clone the sample, start in VS Code.
-       1. In the command palette (CTRL+SHIFT+P) type `git: Clone`.
-Click on Clone from GitHub and enter your GitHub credentials.
-       2. Enter tnt-summer-academy to search for the tnt-summer-academy/Samples repository and select the local directory you want to clone.
-       3. Find IntroTS.ts in the clone repository.

-### Review (10 minutes)
+### Post-session (30 minutes)

-1. Poll the room - what went well, what didn't go well?
-2. Walk through any blocking concepts, demo code snippets that cause confusion

-### Fix and complete the code sample (35 minutes)
+* Fix and complete the code sample [here](https://github.com/tnt-summer-academy/Exercises/tree/main/Week_1/ENG1.1) (TypeScriptPractice.js)

-1. Open the file.
+  * Open the file.
-2. Read through the code comments and identify what the code is trying to do.
+  * Read through the code comments and identify what the code is trying to do.
-3. Try running the code, why isn't it working?
-4. Fix the code and complete the sample.
+  * Fix the code and complete the sample.

 ## Stretch

 * [TypeScript vs JavaScript pros and cons](https://www.youtube.com/watch?v=D6or2gdrHRE) - dig into the pros and cons of TypeScript compared to JavaScript.
 * [TypeScript Playground](https://www.typescriptlang.org/play/index.html) - check out the online editor for quickly running and experimenting with TS.
 * [What's the difference between a console, a terminal, and a shell](https://www.hanselman.com/blog/WhatsTheDifferenceBetweenAConsoleATerminalAndAShell.aspx)